 “I had a kid break into my truck, and he really regretted it,” Leckrone said.
 “He tore him up.
 He’s got the power of an alligator in that beak.
 He took one of the kid’s fingers clean off.”

 After all these years of having Muggsy at his side, Leckrone said there would be a void without him in the truck.

 “I wouldn’t leave the house without him,” he said.
 “Muggsy’s my buddy.”

 Mark Schremmer, staff writer, joined Land Line in 2015.
-An award-winning journalist and former sports editor at the Joplin Globe, he brings fresh ideas, solid reporting skills, and 16 years of journalism experience to our staff.
+An award-winning journalist and former assistant sports editor at The Joplin Globe, he brings fresh ideas, solid reporting skills, and 16 years of journalism experience to our staff.
 Mark is a graduate of Pittsburg State University, Pittsburg, Kan.